wxneo/GA_Projects/Project_3/README.md

 <br>

 ### Brief Description of Our Data Exploration
-Upon studying the datasets, we found out that these are the most important 10 factors that affects the housing price are given as below.
-Starting from the most important factor, we have floor area per square feet, max floor level and lease commence date.
+Upon studying the datasets, we found out that these are the most important 20 factors that affects the predictions are as shown.

 ![SHAP Importance of Variables](https://github.com/khammingfatt/Project-3-Quantifying-TV-Laughter/blob/main/SHAP.png?raw=true)
 <br>